pombredanne/omg-monitor/swarm/README.md

 # Swarming for parameters

 **Warning:** *This is only an example of how you can create a Pingdom dataset and swarm it to get best parameters to give NuPIC.
-We don't use it often, as we have some reasonably parameters hardcoded in the main application.
-Those parameters was obtained through swarming, though.*
+It's outdated (now we can swarm programmaticaly with NuPIC) and we don't use it anymore, as we have some reasonably parameters hardcoded in the main application.
+Those parameters were obtained through swarming, though.*

 With NuPIC we can [swarm] the space of parameters to find better models.
 I will keep here the files I used to swarm the parameters currently used.
 You can see the parameters in the file [../monitor/model_params_monitor.py].